 the Registered User or the Relevant Registered User (as the case may be) shall be liable for a User Pays Charge as a result of the updated Meter Information;

-there is no Registered User or Relevant Registered User (as the case may be) in respect of the Supply Meter Point, the Transporter may in its sole discretion update the Meter Information.
+there is no Registered User or Relevant Registered User (as the case may be) in respect of the Supply Meter Point, the CDSP may in its sole discretion update the Meter Information.

-Upon receipt of a change of Meter Information from the Registered User, or the Proposing User in accordance with paragraph 3.2.12, the Transporter will within 2 Supply Point Systems Business Days of such receipt revise the details held in the Supply Point Register as specified in the Meter Information Notification and Transporter will ensure the Supply Point Register reflects the Meter Information as supplied by the Registered User or Proposing User.
+Upon receipt of a change of Meter Information from the Registered User, or the Proposing User in accordance with paragraph 3.2.12, the CDSP will within 2 Supply Point Systems Business Days of such receipt revise the details held in the Supply Point Register as specified in the Meter Information Notification and CDSP will ensure the Supply Point Register reflects the Meter Information as supplied by the Registered User or Proposing User.

-Where the Transporter receives from the Registered User a revised Meter Information Update Notification in respect of a Supply Meter Point that has resulted or may result in the amount of Transportation Charges paid or payable by the Registered User or the Previous Registered User (if any) being inaccurate then by the end of the month following the month in which it receives such Meter Information Update Notification the Transporter will so notify such Registered User and provide to each Previous Registered User (if any) for such Supply Meter Point the revised Meter Information.
+Where the CDSP receives from the Registered User a revised Meter Information Update Notification in respect of a Supply Meter Point that has resulted or may result in the amount of Transportation Charges paid or payable by the Registered User or the Previous Registered User (if any) being inaccurate then by the end of the month following the month in which it receives such Meter Information Update Notification the CDSP will so notify such Registered User and provide to each Previous Registered User (if any) for such Supply Meter Point the revised Meter Information.

-Without prejudice to the Meter Information Notification obligations in paragraph 3.2.2, the Registered User will submit as a Meter Information Notification or as a Meter Information Update Notification, additional data items relating to the Supply Meter Installation, that are required by the Transporter to operate in accordance with its Code or other obligations.
+Without prejudice to the Meter Information Notification obligations in paragraph 3.2.2, the Registered User will submit as a Meter Information Notification or as a Meter Information Update Notification, additional data items relating to the Supply Meter Installation, that are required by the CDSP to operate in accordance with its obligations under the DSC.
 Such data items may include but are not limited to:

-(a) meter serial number, dials and digits;
+meter serial number, dials and digits;

 metric/imperial indicator;